Meet the cast of 2020’s Silent Witness series 23

 Who’s DS Mike Macneil?
 Claire’s Detective Sergeant.

 What else has Charles Babalola been in?
-Most lately, he was seen taking part in one other Detective Sergeant – DS Andy Bevan – within the ITV crime thriller Bancroft.
-Different credit embrace Kulonga in The Legend of Tarzan, Andrew in Mary Magdalene, Tusk in Black Mirror episode Hated within the Nation, DS Jesse Rawlins in 13, and Ade in Stan Lee’s Fortunate Man.
+Most not too long ago, he was seen taking part in one other Detective Sergeant – DS Andy Bevan – within the ITV crime thriller Bancroft.
+Different credit embody Kulonga in The Legend of Tarzan, Andrew in Mary Magdalene, Tusk in Black Mirror episode Hated within the Nation, DS Jesse Rawlins in 13, and Ade in Stan Lee’s Fortunate Man.
 He additionally starred reverse Bryan Cranston in a stage manufacturing of Community.

 Tom Goodman-Hill performs AC Tim Holloway